 ).
 In the final section of this post, you will learn which function is the best to use when combining columns.

-If you have some experience using dataframe (or, in this case, tibble) objects in R and you’re ready to learn how to combine data found in them, then this tutorial will help you do precisely that.
+If you have some experience using dataframe (or, in this case, tibble) objects in R and you are ready to learn how to combine data found in them, then this tutorial will help you do precisely that.

-Knowing how to do this may prove useful when you have a dataframe containing information, in two columns, and you want to combine these two columns into one using R. For example, you might have a column containing first names and last names.
-In this case, you may want to concatenate these two columns into one e.g. called Names.
+Knowing how to do this may be helpful when you have a dataframe containing information in two columns and you want to combine these two columns into one using R. For example, you might have a column containing first names and last names.
+In this case, you may want to concatenate these two columns into one e.g., called Names.

 You can follow along with the examples in this tutorial using the interactive Jupyter Notebook found towards the end.
-Here’s the example data that we use to learn how to combine two, or more, columns into one variable.
+Here is the example data we used to learn how to combine two or more columns into one variable.
+That said, in the following section you will find the outline of the post, followed by what you need to follow this post about how to concatenate in R.

 Outline